01Blu3/01blu3/README.md

 ---

 I'm a Network Technician & a Computer Engineering student who's interested in Cloud, Hardware, AI and Robotics.
 * 🔭 My big project at the moment is my [Systems & Programming Fundamentals Roadmap](https://lab-book.01blu3.com/books/systems-programming-fundamentals).
-A roadmap that emphasizes learning the fundamentals starting from Linux to Computer Networking then diving deep into programming and computer hardware.
-It's a major work in progress but I am enjoying it so far!
 * 📖 I’m currently learning about Linux and about to get further into bash.
 * 🧠 I'm also messing around with running local LLM's it's been more engrossing than I expected.
 * ⌛ In the near future I plan on learning C and beging working on the Linux programming interface.